Arrest record shows sergeant arrested for child sex crimes was allegedly blackmailing student

 Click here for updates on this story

-TAYLOR COUNTY (WQOW) — An arrest report is shedding more light after a sheriff’s sergeant was arrested last week in western Wisconsin.
+TAYLOR COUNTY, Wisconsin (WQOW) — An arrest report is shedding more light after a sheriff’s sergeant was arrested last week in western Wisconsin.

 According to the Taylor County Sheriff’s Office, Clark County Sergeant Jeremy D. Chapman was arrested for sexual exploitation of a child, child enticement, and threats to communicate derogatory information.